Chamal1120/cv-submission-automator/README.md

 4. Notifies the recruiter once processing is complete.
 5. Sends follow-up emails to candidates.

-## Upcoming improvements (Help is needed)
+## TODO
-1. Sending follow up emails in candidates' convenient timezone defined by the recruiters.
+- [ ] Sending follow up emails in candidates' convenient timezone defined by the recruiters.
-2. Adding a method to keep track on the CV progress and send mails to candidates when there is an update.
+- [ ] Adding a method to keep track on the CV progress and send mails to candidates when there is an update.
-2. Adding AI based CV detials extraction as an option for the recuiters.
+- [ ] Adding AI based CV details extraction as an option for the recruiters.
-3. Implement an MCP (Model-Context-Protocol) to bridge the result spreadsheet with an AI chatbot, so the recruiters can query the candidates CVs using human langauge instead of manually searching through the spreadsheet.
+- [ ] Implement an MCP (Model-Context-Protocol) to bridge the result spreadsheet with an AI chatbot, so the recruiters can query the candidates CVs using human language instead of manually searching through the spreadsheet.

 ## Technologies used
 1. **Frontend** - React (bootsrapped with vite)